 Successful students in the VCE Options Program will achieve the Intermediate VCAL certificate at the end of Year 11.
 Students who complete the VCE Options Program have the option of studying VCE or Senior VCAL in Year 12.

-Course counselling will be provided to students.
-The VCAL is a 'hands-on' option for students that provides them with practical work-related experience, as well as literacy and numeracy skills and the opportunity to build personal skills that are important for life and work.
+The VCAL is a ‘hands-on’ option for students that provides them with practical work-related experience, as well as literacy and numeracy skills and the opportunity to build personal skills that are important for life and work.
 Like the VCE, VCAL is an accredited secondary certificate.
 The VCAL is a qualification that is recognised by TAFE institutes and employers.
 VCAL can help students move from school into work, an apprenticeship or traineeship and/or further training at TAFE.
 University study is possible through a TAFE pathway.
-The principles underpinning the VCAL include tailoring a program to suit students' interests, personal development, and development of work related and industry specific skills.
+The principles underpinning the VCAL include tailoring a program to suit students’ interests, personal development, and development of work related and industry specific skills.

 Year 11 Options Program